active-group/reacl/doc/intro.md

 displays information to the user, then it does not need an application state and you can pass everything it needs as arguments.
-But if it contains controls or mechanisms to modify some piece of data, then model that as the application state of that component.
-For the class intended to be used for the toplevel component, this means its application state should consist of everything relevant to your application and may change during the time it is running.
+But if it contains controls or mechanisms to modify some piece of data, then that data should be modeled as the application state of the component.
+For the class intended to be used for the toplevel component, this means its application state should consist of everything relevant to your application and that might change during the time it is running.

 It's also good practice to minimize the data passed to a class.
 Try to pass as little data as possible in the arguments and the application state.
-That not only increases its reusability, but also helps to prevent bugs and helps with the performance of your UI.
+That not only increases its reusability, but also helps to prevent bugs and to get a good performance of your UI out of the box.

-We haven't fully followed that principle in this minimal example above, as there is not yet a way to modify the date object that is displayed.
+We haven't fully followed that principle in this minimal example above, as there is not yet a way to modify the date value that is displayed.
 We will add that soon, but first, let's look at how to *run* our application.
 That's also called *rendering* or *mounting* a component of that class into the web page.
-This is done by a call to `reacl/render-component`, which takes a (real) DOM node from the page, a class, an initial application, and any additional arguments the class needs:
+This is done by a call to `reacl/render-component`, which takes a (real) DOM node from the page, a class, an initial application state, and any additional arguments the class needs:

 ```clj
 (def app (reacl/render-component (.getElementById js/document "app")